Elemental-Imperium-Web3-Deployments/TokenFactory2/README.md

 4. Set up environment variables:
 - Copy `.env.example` to `.env` in the root directory
 - Copy `frontend/.env.example` to `frontend/.env`
-- Fill in your configuration values
+- Fill in your configuration values:
+  - Get your Tatum API key from https://dashboard.tatum.io
+  - Set POLYGON_RPC_URL to https://api.tatum.io/v3/polygon/web3/YOUR_TATUM_API_KEY
+  - Configure your private key and other variables

 ## Smart Contract Deployment